matthewvb77/BuzzCode/README.md

-# BuzzCode: Jr Developer In Your IDE -- Open Beta
+# BuzzCode: An AI Developer in Your IDE

 **Note:** BuzzCode is experimental.
 Use caution when executing commands or code.

 [![Alternate Text](https://img.youtube.com/vi/P_7XcMeB-jw/0.jpg)](https://www.youtube.com/watch?v=P_7XcMeB-jw)

-## Setup

-1. Get an OpenAI key at https://platform.openai.com/account/api-keys.
-2. Save it in `BuzzCode: Settings` (access via ctrl + shift + p).
-3. Open BuzzCode from the sidebar.

-## Using BuzzCode

-Provide specific tasks for best results.
-Review all code before execution.

 ## How it works